Coronavirus (COVID-19) and animals

 - how to secure any medications that are required for your animals.

 Work with your veterinarian if your animals require critical ongoing or long term medication.
-Be mindful that veterinary clinics may also be affected by the COVID-19 pandemic and operating at a different level of service to normal (e.g. opening hours, services provided).
+Be mindful that veterinary clinics may also be affected by the COVID-19 pandemic and operating at a different level of service to normal (e.g. social distancing requirements, services provided).
 Your veterinarian will be able to advise you of alternatives if they are not in a position to see or treat your animal to ensure the continuity of veterinary care.

 Discuss your plan and make prior arrangements with staff, neighbours, family or friends to ensure they are aware of your plan and able to assist by caring for your animals.